ViiV Healthcare and NEAT-ID announce results from the NEAT 022 study at the International AIDS Society meeting in Paris

 London, UK.
 25 July 2017 – ViiV Healthcare and NEAT-ID announced results from the NEAT 022 study of more than 400 patients with HIV and high cardiovascular risk.
 The study was conducted by the NEAT-ID group with support from ViiV Healthcare and St Stephen’s AIDS Trust (SSAT), and showed that switching virologically suppressed patients at high risk of cardiovascular disease (CVD) from a boosted protease inhibitor regimen (PI/r) to a dolutegravir-based regimen maintained viral suppression while decreasing blood lipids.
 The study results were presented at the annual conference of the International AIDS Society (IAS) in Paris, France.

-CVD is a leading cause of morbidity and mortality across the world[i] and certain antiretroviral agents are associated with adverse changes in blood lipids, an established factor contributing to risk for CVD.
+CVD is a leading cause of morbidity and mortality across the world1 and certain antiretroviral agents are associated with adverse changes in blood lipids, an established factor contributing to risk for CVD.
 The NEAT study sought to evaluate the safety and efficacy of switching to dolutegravir in patients with HIV and high cardiovascular risk.

-Overall, 415 patients from six European countries were randomised to switch from a boosted PI to dolutegravir or to remain on a boosted PI for 48 weeks.
+Overall, 415 patients from six European countries were randomized to switch from a boosted PI to dolutegravir or to remain on a boosted PI for 48 weeks.
 Of these, 89% were men, 87% were older than 50 years and 74% had a Framingham CVD risk score of greater than 10% over the next 10 years.

 The study demonstrated that switching to a dolutegravir-based regimen in virologically suppressed HIV-infected patients with high CVD risk was non-inferior compared with continuing a boosted PI-based regimen, with no emergent resistance mutations in any of the groups.
 Total cholesterol and other lipid fractions (except high-density lipoprotein cholesterol) improved significantly (p<0.001) in the dolutegravir group.
 There was no significant difference in severe, grade 3 or 4 or treatment-modifying adverse events.